A Real Space Description of Field Induced Melting in the Charge Ordered Manganites: II. the Disordered Case: Introduction

-To put the experimentally observed disorder effects in context, let us recapitulate the physics of the `clean' system.
-The bandwidth of a manganite is controlled by the mean ionic radius $r_A$.
-At low $r_A$, the half-doped manganites are insulators with in-plane checkerboard CO, $d_{x^2-r^2}/d_{y^2-r^2}$ orbital order (OO), and CE type magnetic order.
+We begin by quickly recapitulating the physics of the `clean' system.
+Bandwidth (BW), in the manganites, is controlled by the mean ionic radius of rare earth (A) and alkaline earth (A') elements in A$_{0.5}$A'$_{0.5}$MnO$_3$.
+At low BW, half-doped manganites are insulators with in-plane checkerboard CO, $d_{x^2-r^2}/d_{y^2-r^2}$ orbital order (OO) (on sites with larger charge disproportionation), and CE type magnetic order.
 We will simply call this the CE-CO-I phase.
-The large BW materials, with large $r_A$, have a ferromagnetic metallic (FM-M) ground state.
-These two states, and an `A type' antiferromagnetic state, compete with each other at $x=0.5$.
+Large BW materials, have a ferromagnetic metallic (FM-M) ground state.
+These two states, and an intermediate metallic A-type antiferromagnetic state, compete with each other at $x=0.5$ as BW is varied by A site substitution maintaining half filling.